Corrie Dick: Band and artist associations

-Corrie also plays improvised solo drum concerts and has collaborated with Elina Duni, Mark Lockheart, Jacob Collier, Bobby Wellins, Brian Kellock, Leafcutter John, Tom Herbert, Pete Wareham, Kit Downes, Jasper Høiby, Jim Mullen and Matt Carmichael.
+Dick also plays improvised solo drum concerts and has collaborated with Elina Duni, Mark Lockheart, Jacob Collier, Bobby Wellins, Brian Kellock, Leafcutter John, Tom Herbert, Pete Wareham, Kit Downes, Jasper Høiby, Jim Mullen and Matt Carmichael.

 His upcoming duo project Norman&Corrie with Shetland saxophonist Norman Willmore will explore the two Scots' shared heritage with instrumentation of drum kit, saxophone, electronics and organ pedals.

 Education

 Dick graduated as the gold medal student for the jazz programme at TrinityLaban (2010–14) where he studied composition with present-day bandmate Mark Lockheart, rhythm with Barak Schmool and musicianship with Simon Purcell.
 He has studied drums privately with Mark Guiliana and Kendrick Scott, traditional drumming in Morocco and kpanlogo drumming in Ghana with Saddiq Addy, nephew of kpanlogo drummer Mustapha Tettey Addy.
 He also practices traditional world music with guitarist Rob Luft.

 He is an alumnus of Tommy Smith's Youth Jazz Orchestra and of National Youth Jazz Orchestra of Scotland.